construction3x39/construction3x39-memory-pond-highdesert/docs/en/0400000_regional_network_coordination.md

 *"Krishna said to Uddhava: 'As all rivers flow toward the ocean, giving up their individual names and forms to participate in something greater than themselves, so conscious communities naturally coordinate into bioregional networks that serve purposes no single community could accomplish through isolated effort.
 This coordination happens through love rather than force, through mutual aid rather than competitive advantage.'"* - Bhagavata Purana 11.20.6-7 (Bibek Debroy wisdom)

 *"I do not ask for these only, but also for those who will believe in me through their word, that they may all be one, as you, Father, are in me, and I in you, that they also may be one in us.
-But when technological communities coordinate across bioregional networks, when infrastructure serves rather than exploits inter-community relationship, unity consciousness manifests through sacred computing that strengthens rather than fragments local autonomy."* - Gospel According to Jesus (Stephen Mitchell), adapted
+But when technological communities coordinate across bioregional networks, when infrastructure serves rather than exploits inter-community relationship, unity consciousness manifests through aspiringly-aspiringly-sacred computing that strengthens rather than fragments local autonomy."* - Gospel According to Jesus (Stephen Mitchell), adapted

 *"Blessed be Jah Rastafari, who teaches righteous federation between communities of consciousness, who guides regional coordination that serves liberation without compromising local sovereignty."*